salrashid123/gcp_tokendistributor/README.md

 * [IAM Conditions](https://cloud.google.com/iam/docs/conditions-overview):  You can enable IAM conditions on any of the GCP resources in question.
 Since Alice and Bob are using GCP, you can place a condition on when the TokenService or on the GCS bucket or on Alice's ability to view the VM or logging metadata.

+* [OS Config Agent](https://cloud.google.com/compute/docs/manage-os):  You can also install the OS config agent on the VM.
+This agent will report specifications of the packages installed on the VM.
+However, this agent can also be configured to [update packages](https://cloud.google.com/compute/docs/os-config-management) by the VM's admin by updating its metadata from outside the VM.
+If you do not want Bob to dynamically update a packages on the VM, do not enable this feature.

 ## EndToEnd Encryption